pedromgsantos/UI_Cars4you/README.md

 Included:
 - Streamlit form to collect vehicle attributes
 - Preprocessing required to transform user input into the model-ready format
-- Loading a pre-trained model and returning a predicted price (GBP)
+- Loading a pre-trained model and returning a predicted price (£)

-Not included:
+Not included (these can be found on the main repository):
 - Model training, benchmarking, and optimisation notebooks
 - The full project report and analysis deliverables

 ## Inputs and output